appaquet/exomind/README.md

 **Warning: Exocore is at a very early development stage, hence incomplete, unstable and probably totally unsafe.
 Use at your own risk.**

 Exocore is a distributed applications framework with private and encrypted data storage.
-It can be used as a computing and storage backend for web and mobile applications, and is extensible via WebAssembly.
+Think of like an infrastructure that allows a user to own his own personal cloud that is extensible via WebAssembly applications and accessible via Web/Mobile SDKs.
 It is designed to be resilient to failures, allow offline usage (ex: on mobile).
-Exocore exposes SDKs for web/WebAssembly, Mobile (Android/iOS) and Rust.

 The primary concept in Exocore is a Cell, which is a unique container for a user's applications and data.

 A cell consists of:
 * Chain nodes managing replication and storage by using a blockchain data structure.